Resources and Services

 In addition, various departments host exhibitions, lectures, and dramatic programs throughout the academic year, including the popular lecture series Open Visions Forum.
 These events are open to all members of the University community and many are free.
 All Fairfield students receive free or discounted tickets for arts events.
 For a cultural calendar, visit our website.

-Whether on or off campus, the Libraries’ comprehensive website provides access to these resources from any desktop or mobile device.
+Whether on or off campus, the Libraries’ comprehensive website provides access to curated resources from any desktop or mobile device.
 Research assistance is available in-person most hours that the library building is open and 24/7 via IM, email, or “live” chat.
+To ensure that students successfully transition to Fairfield, each first-year student is assigned a personal librarian, who serves as a point of academic support and introduces students to the collections and services of the University Libraries.

 Early Learning Center